 The account’s sponsor may be a donor, an executor of an estate, a representative of a family or group creating an account in honor or memory of an individual, or a University employee.
 The stipulation requires the signature of the sponsor, the Chief Executive Officer of the Foundation, and a University representative from the area that will benefit from the account.

-Stipulations may not contain instructions (restrictions) that violate University and Foundation policies, or local, state, and Federal laws.
+Stipulations may not contain instructions (restrictions) that violate University and Foundation policies, or local, state, or federal law.